-The qualitative visual inspection of the Victoria Park - Shed (10x9) carried out on 27 April 2012 showed no obvious damage that could be attributed directly to the Canterbury earthquakes of 2010 and 2011.
+The qualitative visual inspection of the Victoria Park - Shearing Shed carried out on 27 April 2012 showed no obvious damage that could be attributed directly to the Canterbury earthquakes of 2010 and 2011.
+The minimal damage is partly due to the lightweight timber framed structure and roofing material.